Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 In retirement, Ellis fought addiction and then turned that fight outward, working with people in recovery.
 It is the least quoted part of his life and maybe the most valuable.
 The same man who made headlines for chaos spent years doing private work that made no headlines at all.

 The no-hitter stays in circulation because it is wild and easy to retell.
-The fuller version is better: a gifted pitcher, a difficult personality, a championship arm, and a second life spent helping people climb out of the same hole that almost took him.
+The fuller version is better.
+A gifted pitcher, a difficult personality, a championship arm, and a second life spent helping people climb out of the same hole that almost took him.

 No spam.
 Unsubscribe anytime.

-Get weekly baseball history in your inbox.
+Get daily or weekly baseball history by email.

 Subscribe